-- All treatment instrument are wrapped and autoclaved; steamed with pre-vacuum-type sterilisers prior to usage.
+- All treatment instrument is wrapped and autoclaved; steamed with pre-vacuum-type sterilisers prior to usage.

-- We can track all sterilisations in terms of which nurse packed it or sterilised it at an point of the sterility cycle
+- We can track all sterilisations in terms of which nurse packed it or sterilised it at a point of the sterility cycle

 - Dental chairs are cleansed with disinfectants before and after every treatment procedures.

 - Patients are given a protective eye protector to protect their eyes during dental treatments.